 9. Mixed Fiber Macramé: Create Handmade Home Décor with Unique, Modern Techniques

-Author Chantel Conlon might not sound familiar to most, but that’s because she’s much better known as Lots of Knots Canada on YouTube and Etsy.
-It’s among the most popular (and prolific) channels in the entire macrame world.
+Author Chantel Conlon might not sound familiar to most, but that’s because she’s more popularly known as Lots of Knots Canada on YouTube and Etsy.
+It’s among the most acclaimed (and prolific) channels in the entire macrame world.

 But this book is more than a cash-in on her social following.
 In fact, it’s one of the most unique macrame books you can find.

-It includes step-by-step instructions for projects like plant hangers, wall hangings, and pillow covers with a distinctive flare that combines macrame with weaving and other knot techniques.
+It includes step-by-step instructions for projects like plant hangers, wall hangings, and pillow covers with a distinctive flair that combines macrame with weaving and multiple knot techniques.

-For beginners, there are also detailed images that show how to achieve basic knots.
-The projects themselves are separated by difficulty, starting with several items that anyone can make with ease!
+For beginners, there are also detailed images that exemplify how to achieve basic knots.
+The projects themselves are organized by difficulty, starting with several items that anyone can make with ease!